ghadamohsen/API-RestAssured/README.md

-# API Automation Framework
+# API

-This project is a framework for automating API testing using Rest Assured and TestNG.
+This small task for API testing using Rest Assured and TestNG.

 ## Getting Started